Image search results - "agora" |

 092a04.
 Magnentius

 Coin: AE1/2.
 Trier mint.
 22mm, 6.54 g.
 DN MAGNEN-TIVS PF AVG, bare-headed, draped, cuirassed bust right, A behind head / GLORIA ROMANORVM, Emperor on horseback galloping right, shield on left arm, spearing bare-headed enemy before the horse; broken spear and shield under the horse.
 Mintmark TRP crescent.
 RIC VIII Trier 271; Sear 18798.
-Agora Auc (2023), Lot 527.lawrence c
+Agora Auc (2023), Lot 527.

 099a06.
 Valentinian IAE 3 (19.3 mm, 2.09 g, 6 h).
 Constantinople mint, Struck A.D.
 364/5.
 D N VALENTINI-ANVS P F AVG, pearl-diademed, draped and cuirassed bust right / RESTITVTOR REIP, Valentinian standing facing, head right, holding labarum and Victory on globe // CONSPA.
 RIC IX 20a; LRBC 2066; Agora Auc 106, Lot 196.lawrence c